Leadwerks/Documentation/CPP/StepAngle.md

-# Step
+# StepAngle

-This function increments one value towards a target at a steady rate.
+This function increments one angle towards a target angle at a steady rate, using the shortest possible distance.

 ## Syntax